tetrapod00/godot-docs/tutorials/assets_pipeline/import_process.rst

 .. image:: img/import_process_example.webp

-After adjusting the parameters, click **Reimport**.
+After adjusting the parameters, click :btn:`Reimport`.
 Be careful: if you select another file in the FileSystem dock before clicking **Reimport**, changes will be discarded.
 After clicking **Reimport**, the chosen parameters will only be used for this asset and on future reimports.